 - A total of 44 lifts that can move approximately 55,000 people at any one time.

-Who Will Enjoy an Arinsal Ski Resort Holiday?
+Who Will Enjoy an Arinsal Skiing Holiday in Andorra?

-There is a popular idea that Vallnord is a great place for beginners to learn to ski.
+There is a popular idea that Vallnord is the best place for beginners to learn to ski.
 And that’s definitely true — many of those 250 ski school instructors are fluent English speakers.
 Also, because Arinsal’s nightlife scene is so active, there will be plenty to do if you’re just easing into the idea of skiing.

 That said, there is a great deal at Vallnord for intermediate skiers as well.
-When snow conditions are at their peak, the Arinsal ski resort has the longest on-piste run in Andorra from Pic Alt de la Capa all the way down 3,000 feet Cota 1550, where the chairlift goes from.
+When snow conditions are at their peak, resorts in the area have the longest on-piste run in Andorra from Pic Alt de la Capa all the way down 3,000 feet Cota 1550, where the chairlift goes from.

 Season and Weather for Skiing at Vallnord

-“Sunny with lots of fresh snow” is the short version of the winter weather forecast for the Arinsal ski resort area.
+“Sunny with lots of fresh snow” is the short version of the winter weather forecast in Andorra.
 Other details include:

 - The ski slopes connected to Arinsal’s ski resort typically open in mid-November with everything fully underway by December 1.